A-N-E/HTML_and_CSS-Introduction_to_HTML/.guides/content/Line-breaks-and-whitespaces-1f8e.md

 Another way of doing it is to use `<p>` tags.
 They means "paragraph" and basically everything inside a `<p>` and `</p>` is considered as one paragraph.
 If you start then another `<p>` it will be a second paragraph.

 Check the code on the left and see how you can mimick the behaviour of the `<br>` tags with the `<p>`.
-The only difference is that there is more vertical spaces between 2 paragraphs than between two lines that are separated by a `<br>`.
+The only difference is that there are more vertical spaces between 2 paragraphs than between two lines that are separated by a `<br>`.
 You will know by practicing when to use each of those two tags.